I Thought This Only Happens To Old People…

 Sure, I can say that I was that kid that landed an awesome internship right after graduation AND turned it into a job- literally the closest epitome of a dream job! #YASSS

-BUT I can also say shortly after I was laid off, due to the insufficient amount of work that needed to be on the team.
+BUT I can also say shortly after I was laid off, due to the insufficient amount of work that needed to be done on the team.
 This translates into a need to look out for the overall health of the agency, and since I obviously had no tenure, if you were to cut anyone, cut me.
 In short, rejection occurs for 2 main reasons: not a good fit, bad timing or even both.
 In my case, timing was bad, and I was no longer needed.

 In response to being laid off, one friend said,